Judah Halevi: Secular poetry

-Judah's secular or non-religious poetry is composed of poems of friendship, love, humor, and eulogy.
-Drinking songs by Judah have also been preserved, as well as verses relating to his vocational work as a physician.
-Halevi's prayer for the physician was first translated into English in 1924:
+HaLevi's secular poetry comprises poems of friendship, love, humor, and eulogy.
+Drinking songs by haLevi have also been preserved, as well as verses relating to his vocational work as a physician.
+HaLevi's "prayer for the physician" was first translated into English in 1924:

-"My God, heal me and I shall be healed.
+My God, heal me and I shall be healed.

 Let not Thine anger be kindled against me so that I be consumed.